coregx/coregex/README.md

 ---

 A **production-grade regex engine** for Go with dramatic performance improvements over the standard library.
-Inspired by Rust's regex crate, coregex uses a multi-engine architecture with SIMD-accelerated prefilters to achieve **3-1000x+ speedup** depending on pattern type (especially suffix patterns like `.*\.txt`).
+Inspired by Rust's regex crate, coregex uses a multi-engine architecture with SIMD-accelerated prefilters to achieve **3-3000x+ speedup** depending on pattern type (especially suffix patterns like `.*\.txt` and inner literal patterns like `.*keyword.*`).

 ## Features